online homeschool classes

 The Thinking Kid is a resource for parents seeking further education for their children.
-In order to allow for an effective and efficient online experience, we must all agree to the following expectations.
+To allow for an effective and efficient online experience, we must all agree to the following expectations.

 What You Can Expect from The Thinking Kid:

-1. Informed, passionate, and caring Club Captains.
-Each Club Captain has been carefully selected for their abilities to share their subject material in a highly engaging manner, as well as for their ability to bring the best out of others.
+Informed, passionate, and caring class teachers.
+Each class teacher has been carefully selected for their abilities to share their subject material in a highly engaging manner, as well as for their ability to bring the best out of others.

 Each student must play a role in the learning process.
 Your child will be interacting with their teacher and the other students on a regular basis.

-4. Homework: We assign homework to reinforce the information shared in class.
+Homework: We assign homework to reinforce the information shared in class.
 We ask that you support and encourage your child in completing their homework.
 You can see all homework assignments at the beginning of each class series by accessing the syllabus posted in the Showbie classroom.
-If your student is in a literature based club, they will be expected to read (or have already read) the literature being discussed.
-If your child is in a writing club, they will want to write a piece to share with the other club members.
+If your student is in a literature-based class, they will be expected to read (or have already read) the literature being discussed.
+If your child is in a writing class, they will want to write a piece to share with the other class members.

-5. Transparency.
-With TTK, you can attend club meetings with your child.
-You may communicate with your student’s Captains at anytime.
+Transparency.
+With TTK, you can attend class meetings with your child.
+You may communicate with your student’s teachers at any time.

-7. Constant quality control.
-All club meetings will be recorded and archived.
-At the conclusion of a club series, parents and students will be asked to submit an evaluation of the club.
-A representative number of these evaluations will be posted on the TTK website when the Club or Club Captain is featured again on TTK.
+Constant quality control.
+All class meetings will be recorded and archived.
+At the conclusion of a class, parents and students will be asked to submit an evaluation of the class.
+A representative number of these evaluations will be posted on the TTK website when the class or class teacher is featured again on TTK.

-8. A secure online platform for your children.
-Zoom places security as the highest priority in the lifecycle operations of its public and hybrid cloud networks.
-Zoom strives to continually provide a robust set of security features to meet the requirements of businesses for safe and secure collaboration.
+A safeguarded online platform for your children.
+Microsoft Teams prioritizes security as a paramount concern throughout the entire lifecycle of its public and hybrid cloud networks.
+Microsoft Teams is committed to consistently delivering a comprehensive array of security capabilities to fulfill the needs of organizations, ensuring a secure environment for collaborative activities.